JayPatel20200/BookAppNew/BookAppNew/README.txt

  Created new Index.cshtml file and added code that you provided 2030
- Added the drop down and javascript file from the BlackBoard
+ Added the drop down and javascript file from the BlackBoard 2034
+ Created new upsert.cshtml and modified the code according to the blackborad code.